 Several institutional models to accomplish this have been put forward.
 A for-profit independent transmission company (TransCo), with an ownership interest in the transmission system, is one such institutional model.
 An ownership interest in the grid gives an RTO a direct financial incentive to maintain, use and expand the transmission grid reliably and efficiently.

-With regard to independence, RTOs need to have both an ownership structure and a governing process that limits the ability of any individual market participant to unduly influence or control RTO decisions or investments.
+With regard to independence, RTOs need to have both an ownership structure and a governing process (would a Transco have a governing process using the Members Comm model?
+Our pipelines don’t have a governing process except the Enron BOD) that limits the ability of any individual market participant or Transmission owner (the key question with Transcos today is : Are they market participants?) to unduly influence or control RTO decisions or investments.
 In order to limit the ability of market participants to exercise undue influence, market participants should not have active (i.e., voting) interest in RTOs, except to the extent granted by FERC during a transition period.
+Do we want to argue against any transitory control by Transmission Owners?
+Why not?

 An independent Board selected by a board selection committee should govern RTO operations.
-In order to ensure that the board is independent and acts in the best interests of society, RTOs should have a stakeholder advisory committee (SAC) to provide input to the Board on all matters.
+In order to ensure that the board is independent (too broad), RTOs should have a stakeholder advisory committee (SAC) to provide input to the Board on all matters.
 The SAC will serve as a clear channel for stakeholders to present their concerns and propose changes.
 The SAC and the Board Selection Committee should have a balanced representation from all classes of market participants.
 In particular, the SAC and the board selection committee should not be dominated by transmission-owning entities, and should include non-transmission owning representatives.
 The decision-making process for board member selection and for RTO operations must prevent any class of market participants from vetoing decisions supported by the rest of a committee, or from successfully pushing through decisions that are unsupported in the rest of a committee.

 As a further safeguard against an institutional bias in RTO operations, RTOs should contract an independent entity to perform certain functions related to the actual operation of the grid and all the markets.
 This entity should be selected by stakeholders through the SAC, and should be subject to the same restrictions on ownership and structure as the other RTO constituent bodies to ensure its independence.
+(How does the Transco model fit in this?)

 What constitutes a “well-designed” scope and configuration for an RTO?